srlinessoftwarehouse/n8n-community-node-for-wCRM/README.md

 This single API Key is used to authenticate all requests to the wCRM API.

-### Icon setup (for package/repo maintainers)

-- The icon is referenced in code as `file:wcrm.svg`.
-- Place the icon file at:
-  - `nodes/Wcrm/wcrm.svg` (source file in this repository)
-- File extension should be exactly: `.svg`
-- During build, icon assets are packaged into `dist/` automatically by the existing build pipeline.

 ### Incoming Messages — Callback URI Setup

 The wCRM platform forwards all incoming WhatsApp message payloads to your n8n webhook URL.